 Katey Brooks is a rebellious troubadour that resists formula.
 A devastating songwriting talent that has drawn comparisons with Jeff Buckley (Supajam), this ‘rising singer-songwriter has the crowd eating out of her hands’ (The Independent), and is simply ‘not to be missed’ (Time Out).

+With her new album Revolute under construction, the mercurial songstress is more determined than ever to do things her own way.
 ‘Revolute will blend soul with Americana and even some country, to create something hopefully pretty different…My realm is connection and emotion, something quite raw, I think.’

 First support for the evening is Ellis Jones a 1st Year student at Bristol BIMM studying song writing, who takes his inspiration from the likes of Hozier, Jacob Collier, Matt Corby and Flyte.